SAEconomics.com is a project of Southeast Arizona Economic Development Group (SAEDG)

 INTERNATIONAL TRADE: In 2020, the value of international trade (imports and exports) passing through Santa Cruz County's Nogales port of entry totaled $22.6 billion, down 15.8% from 2019.
 Exports totaled $8.5 billion (down 18.1%) while imports came in at $14 billion (down 14.3%).

-In 2020, bank deposits in Santa Cruz County (as of June 30) were up 20.1% from 2019 - its fastest rate of growth since 1997.
-Total deposits, which topped $1 billion for the first time ever in 2020, were helped along by the first round of COVID stimulus payments, which went out beginning in April 2020.
+In 2021, bank deposits in Santa Cruz County (as of June 30) were down 0.3 percent from the year prior.
+That was on the heels of a 20.1% gain in 2020 - its fastest rate of increase since 1997.
+Total deposits, which topped $1 billion for the first time ever in 2020, were helped along by COVID stimulus payments in 2020 and 2021.